NASA-Planetary-Science/PlanetMag/README.md

 PlanetMag uses the [SPICE toolkit](https://naif.jpl.nasa.gov/naif/toolkit.html) and published magnetospheric models derived from spacecraft data.
 All timing and phases are referenced to the J2000 epoch, 2000-Jan-01 12:00:00 TDB, which is equivalent to 11:58:55.816 am UTC on the same date.

 The main repository is mirrored at <https://github.com/NASA-Planetary-Science/PlanetMag>; any pull requests should be submitted to the primary repository at <https://github.com/coreyjcochrane/PlanetMag>.
-Documentation is generated using the sphinx package installed with pip.
+Read the software documentation at <https://coreyjcochrane.github.io/PlanetMag>.

 This scientific software is the brain child of Corey J. Cochrane and Erik Sturm.
 The PlanetMag framework was developed by Corey J. Cochrane and Marshall J. Styczinski.
 The software is currently maintained by Marshall J. Styczinski.